The top-line? You can keep texting (including “cold”) but the future is uncertain. Want more details? That’s where things start to get confusing.

 Why isn’t there anything in writing saying I can cold text then?

-In back-door conversations, senior folks at the relevant aggregators and carriers have said that nothing is changing for this 2021 election cycle.
-According to these sources, they are not targeting political/civic texting.
-And they are very afraid of facing negative publicity for the 10DLC roll-out.
+In back-door conversations, senior folks at the relevant aggregators and carriers have said that political messaging is not being targeted.
+Carriers are very afraid of facing negative publicity for the 10DLC roll-out.
 BUT, they are more concerned that publicly giving a “nod” to cold texting would create a world where businesses and malicious actors start to go wild.

 Should I be worried that my trust score will get destroyed by sending cold texts?